txfs19260817/pokemon-team-sharing-forum/README.md

 # pokemon-team-sharing-forum
-# Looking forward a great logo & volunteers to help internationalize our website.
+# Looking forward to a great logo & volunteers to help internationalize our website.
 Pull Requests Welcome!
 ## Project setup
 ## Backend
 Change directory to `server` and import the .sql file.
 Then, edit `app.ini` and run